jstowers/WeddingApp/README.md

 _8:27 am_

 I spent the majority of Saturday working on routing my static React components using the new React Router ver.
-4. I had hoped to use the routing method from an earlier project using a previous version, but no.
+4. I had hoped to use an older routing method from an earlier project, but alas, no.

 ````
     https://reacttraining.com/react-router/web/api/
 ````

-React Router implements a React-component-like structure for implementing <Route>, <Link>, and <NavLink>.
+React Router implements a React-component-like structure for implementing `<Route>`, `<Link>`, and `<NavLink>`.

 Based on available tutorials, I have divided my parent <App/> component into two main sub-components:

     1. <Header />
-            This component will contain the webpage header and navigation bar that will link to the content pages.
+            Contains the webpage header and navigation bar that will link to the content pages.

     2. <Main />
-            This component will implement a <Switch> component to route the user to the different content pages.
+            Implements a `<Switch>` component to route the user to the different content pages.

 I am still working out the details of this new method.